vineetk1/interact-keras-model/README.md

 >>
 ```
 ### Layers
-The "layers" command displays information about one or more layers in the model.
+Use the "layers" command to display information about one or more layers of the model.
 This information includes the input tensor and shape, output tensor and shape, configuration, and weights.
 The output will be sent to the standard-output unless specified to be redirected to a file.
 Multiple dots in the last line show that the whole output is not shown in this example.
 ```
 >>layers -l 2 10 -i -o -c -w